a7madgamal/sfe-tech-task/README.md

   - Material Design everywhere.
 Spacing, buttons, and forms are consistent.
   - Responsive and accessible.
 - 🐛 **Bug Fixes:**
   - Subtle bugs squashed.
-If you find any more, they’re probably features.
+If you find any more, they're probably features 😅

+---

+## 📋 Product Decisions Made

+During development, several product decisions were made to ensure a secure and logical user experience:

+- **🔒 Admin User Protection:** Regular users cannot edit admin users.
+This prevents unauthorized privilege escalation.
+- **🚫 Admin Creation Restriction:** Regular users cannot create new admin accounts.
+Only existing admins can create other admin users.
+- **👑 Admin-Only Admin Management:** Only admin users can modify other admin accounts, maintaining proper access control.

+These decisions were made to implement proper role-based access control and prevent security vulnerabilities.

 ---